 Faculty in the Program in Medieval Studies all have their primary appointments in regular University departments (see People).
-Program activities that reach beyond Brown University include the Rhode Island Medieval Circle lecture series, which meets three times each semester, and the Graduate Student Medieval Conference, which was founded at Brown and convenes annually at Brown, Yale and the University of Connecticut in rotation.
+Program activities that reach beyond Brown University include the Rhode Island Medieval Circle lecture series, which meets three to four times each semester, and the Graduate Student Medieval Conference, which was founded at Brown and convenes annually at Brown, Yale and the University of Connecticut in rotation.

 The Program in Medieval Studies offers two concentration tracks: (1) the concentration in Medieval Cultures and (2) the concentration in Late Antique Cultures.

 Prior to 1968 there was no formal undergraduate major in Medieval Studies, although many courses in history, arts, and languages dealt with Medieval subjects, and graduate students could take their degrees in Medieval fields.
 In that year the University adopted the New Curriculum, which allowed undergraduate students to pursue Independent Concentrations on Medieval subjects under the direction of appropriate members of the faculty.

 1968.
 New Curriculum begins.
 Students can do Independent Concentrations in Medieval Studies.

 1970.
 The Brown Medieval Group is established with Professor Michel-André Bossy as its first chair.
 Over the next few years this group changes its name to the Interdepartmental Study Group for Medieval Studies and then to the Medieval Studies Group.

 1979.
 Concentration in Medieval Studies is formally proposed and approved by the Educational Policy Committee.
 The Committee on Medieval Studies is formed as an official group to oversee the concentration.
 Professors William Crossgrove and Robert Mathiesen are its first chairs.

 1980.
 Medieval Perspectives (now MDVL 0360), an introductory course team-taught by a group of Program faculty on Medieval topics, is offered for the first time.